mkarner07/mkarner07.github.io/_posts/2023-11-12-7-books-for-highly-productive-managers.md

 Additionally, Rumelt highlights the strategic importance of leverage, design, and dynamics, urging readers to maintain critical thinking amid uncertainties.

+In my opinion it is one of the best books about strategy!

 ## The Infinite Game

 ![image](/assets/images/7_management_books_1/theinfinitegame.jpg){:width="50%"}{:style="display:block; margin-left:auto; margin-right:auto"}